ogmacorp/PyAOgmaNeo/docs/hierarchy.rst

     :rtype: (int32) number of input layers

-.. function:: Hierarchy.getNumPLayers(self, l)
+.. function:: Hierarchy.getNumDLayers(self, l)

-    Get the number of predictor (top down) sub-layers at a given layer
+    Get the number of decoder (top down) sub-layers at a given layer

     :param l: (int32) index of the layer.
 Must be greater than 0 as the first layer does not have regular predictors
     :rtype: (int32) number of input layers

-.. function:: Hierarchy.getNumSCVisibleLayers(self, l)
+.. function:: Hierarchy.getNumEVisibleLayers(self, l)

-    Get the number of visible (sub) layers of a sparse coder (SC), AKA encoder.
+    Get the number of visible (sub) layers of a encoder.
 This will be equal to Hierarchy.getTicksPerUpdate(l) for all l except for 0, where it will be equal to Hierarchy.getNumInputLayers()

     :param l: (int32) index of the layer
     :rtype: (int32) number of visible layers

-.. function:: Hierarchy.pLayerExists(self, i)

-    Determine whether there is a predictor at the i-th input layer.
-This will be True if the IODesc at index i was of type typePrediction during initialization

-    :param i: (int32) index of the input layer
-    :rtype: (boolean) True if exists, False otherwise

 .. function:: Hierarchy.aLayerExists(self, i)